solid-contrib/conformance-test-harness/USAGE.md

 1. A publicly available Solid server with user supplied tests and configuration.

 #### Example: Using a publicly available Solid Server
-Executes tests against a publicly available server, in this case ESS in WAC compatibility mode (https://pod-compat.inrupt.com).
+Executes tests against a publicly available server, in this case ESS (https://pod.inrupt.com).

 1. Create a file for environment variables (e.g., `ess.env`) with the following contents (based on the client_credentials option):